yugr/Implib.so/README.md

 $ implib-gen.py libxyz.so
 ```

 This will generate code for host platform (presumably x86\_64).
-For ARM do
+For other targets do

 ```
+# TARGET can be arm-linux-gnueabi, aarch64-linux-gnu, x86_64-linux-gnu
-$ implib-gen.py --target arm-linux-gnueabi libxyz.so
+$ implib-gen.py --target $TARGET libxyz.so
 ```

 Script generates two files: `libxyz.tramp.S` and `libxyz.init.c` which need to be linked to your application (instead of `-lxyz`):